saucelabs/sauce-docs/docs/error-reporting/project-setup/symbol-servers.md

 <img src={useBaseUrl('img/error-reporting/project-settings/symbol-servers.png')} alt="" />

-NOTE - These default public symbols servers are scoped to your entire organization.
-This means that usage and statistics, allowlist, blocklist, skip list and logs will not change from project to project.
+The default public symbols servers are scoped to your entire organization.
+This means that usage and statistics, allowlist, blocklist, skiplist and logs will not change from project to project.
 Following is some brief information about each of the tabs and the data within them.

 - Statistics and Usage - This tab show information about how much has been data has been downloaded, and how many successful or failed downloads there have been since the Symbol Server was added to the system
 - Allowlist - If the allowlist is enabled, then only symbol files in the allowlist will be downloaded.
 For the public symbol servers that are seeded by default, allowlists are enabled and commonly used symbols are listed for retrieval.